THE FESTIVAL RETURNS 20-22 OCTOBER 2023 WITH ITS UNIQUE MIX OF FASCINATING GUESTS, FANTASTIC FILMS & FRIENDLY ATMOSPHERE

-We will shortly announce our 2023 programme in detail.
-Follow us on Facebook for updates and Twitter for the latest news.
-We’re also uploading some wonderful short-and-sweet podcasts to our YouTube channel – please visit and subscribe.
+We've also uploaded (and will continue to add) wonderful short-and-sweet podcasts and interviews to our YouTube channel – please visit and subscribe.
 These already include Judy Matheson, Jeremy Dyson, Stephen Laws, Dani Thompson and David McGillivray.

 Join us!